-This 2024 Plan of Conservation and Development update, of the Town's Plan crafted and adopted in 2014, has been an ongoing deliberative process of the Planning and Zoning Commission for the past three years.
-Numerous meetings, workshop sessions, and outreach to many Hebron Boards and Commissions have resulted in a Plan in which the Town can take an enormous amount of pride.
-The Plan is designed to be a working tool for those who will use it - the Town boards and commissions that establish Town Goals, Policies and Action Items.
+This update of the Plan of Conservation and Development, originally crafted and adopted in 2014, has been an ongoing deliberative process of the Planning and Zoning Commission for the past three years.
+Numerous meetings, workshop sessions, and outreach to many Hebron boards and commissions have resulted in a plan in which the town can take an enormous amount of pride.
+The Plan of Conservation and Development (also referred to as the "POCD" or "the Plan") is designed to be a working tool for those who will use it - the town boards and commissions that establish Hebron's goals, policies, and action items.
 Our purpose is to provide both a vision and a pragmatic road map that will be used on an ongoing basis to guide the future of our town.

-The Planning and Zoning Commission is grateful to the many Town Boards and Commissions, members of the public, and the Town of Hebron staff members who attended meetings, offered support, ideas, suggestions, and encouragement during the development of this document.
+The Planning and Zoning Commission is grateful to the many boards and commissions, members of the public, and the Town of Hebron staff members who attended meetings, offered support, ideas, suggestions, and encouragement during the development of this document.
 The Commission wants to recognize the help and support of Hebron's Board of Selectmen and the Town Manager, Andrew J. Tierney.

-There have been many members of the Planning & Zoning Commission, both present and past, who, over the past three years, have contributed significantly to the completion of the Plan of Conservation and Development.
-These members have spent countless volunteer hours, and attended many extra meetings, to research, review, discuss, revise, and edit the many sections and topics contained in this Plan as part of their contributions to Hebron's future.
+There have been many members of the Planning and Zoning Commission, both present and past, who, over the past three years, have contributed significantly to the completion of the Plan of Conservation and Development.
+These members have spent countless volunteer hours and attended many extra meetings to research, review, discuss, revise, and edit the sections and topics contained in this plan as part of their contributions to Hebron's future.

-The production of this document would not have been possible without the guidance and expertise of POCD Consultant / former Director of Planning, Michael K. O'Leary, and current Director of Planning, Matthew R. Bordeaux.
+The production of this document would not have been possible without the guidance and expertise of POCD Consultant / former Director of Planning, Michael O'Leary, and current Director of Planning, Matthew Bordeaux.

-In addition, the Town wishes to acknowledge the contributions of our Town Engineering consultant, Thomas Fenton, P.E., of Nathan L. Jacobson and Associates for his expertise in contributing to the stormwater management and town roadways section of this Plan.
-Also, the efforts of David Campbell, of Nathan L. Jacobson and Associates, are greatly appreciated.
+In addition, the Town of Hebron wishes to acknowledge the contributions of our Town Engineering consultant, Thomas Fenton, P.E., of Nathan L. Jacobson and Associates for his expertise in contributing to the stormwater management and town roadways section of this plan.
+The efforts of David Campbell, also of Nathan L. Jacobson and Associates, are greatly appreciated as well.
 His skills in Geographic Information System (GIS) mapping are clearly evident in the maps contained in this document.